 Yes, all student/dog teams begin in the B.A.
 Level.
+While the higher levels build on some of the skills in the B.A., there are different skills tested in each level.
 After passing the B.A.
 Level, teams are eligible to be evaluated at the M.A. level.
 After earning their M.A., they may enter the Ph.D. level.
 If a student takes a higher level evaluation without passing the previous level, their score for the higher level will be invalid.
 For example, if you enter the M.A. before passing the B.A., you will have to re-take the M.A. after you pass the B.A.
 Level.